 Any gaps that could cause entrapment of the head, neck or chest when the mattress is compressed between the end of the bed rail, and the headboard or foot board.

 Using bed rails which are not compatible with the bed base.

 Using insecure fittings that let the bed rail drop down, or move away from the side of the bed.

 Using bed rails that have not been maintained regularly.

 Hopefully the above provides a guide to the different types of bed rails for the elderly that are available.

 As with any product it is up to the individual and their specific needs.

 If in doubt users should consult a health care professional or seek medical advice prior to purchasing.
-If you have any questions please feel free to contact me firstname.lastname@example.org I will be happy to help.
+If you have any questions please feel free to contact me at firstname.lastname@example.org and I will be happy to help.